 I discovered many years ago that my painting process is very similar to how I make my sound work.
 I choose limited palettes and limited software instruments, and working in a durational mode I’m exploring how far I can pull and be pulled into a sensory experience.
 I think of both practices as the creation of an immersive environment.
 In the case of the Chroma Sonorous series, they are very tiny environments that I’ve created over 100 times so far.

 The Solo series explores mark making as a direct response to sound, ambient and musical.
 The sound or instrument drives the brushwork.
 I listen, concentrate, catch on to a rhythm or melody and try to stay on tempo with each mark.
-Duration, repetition, whether a beat lands soft or hard, decay, attack, and the confluence of sounds are all carefully considered and appreciated in the moment to create a spatial record of how sound moves my hand and body.
+Duration, repetition, whether a beat lands soft or hard, decay, attack, and the confluence of sounds are all carefully considered and appreciated in the moment to create a visual record of how sound moves my hand and body.
 The minimal palette creates the structure for intuition, chance, and improvisation to work freely.